shank136/yum/readme.txt

     Renders data for the station ID given in the request parameter(:id).
     Authentication token is required and needs to be provided in the headers.
 Authorization : Bearer <token>.
     If the given station ID is invalid, it returns an appropriate error message.
+    Note: Before making this request, please make sure that station information data is loaded by invoking /api/loadstationinfo.

 5. /api/loaddivvydatafile